National Human/Sex Trafficking 24 Hour Resource Center Hotline - 888-373-7888

-C.A.S.T. offers a training seminar on Commercial Sexual Expolitation of Children (CSEC), Domestic Minor Sex Trafficking (DMST), and Human Trafficking (HT) for Mandated Reporters.
-Certificate of Achievement and one (1) CEU can be obtained.
+C.A.S.T. offers a training seminar on Commercial Sexual Expolitation of Children (CSEC), Domestic Minor Sex Trafficking (DMST), Human Trafficking (HT), and Organ Trafficking (OT) for Mandated Reporters.
+Certificate of Achievement and three (3) CEUs can be obtained.

 C.A.S.T. also provides to the community, seminars on awareness, education and prevention.

 What is Commercial Sexual Exploitation of Children (CSEC)?

 A declaration of the World Congress against Commercial Sexual Exploitation of Children, held in Stockholm in 1996, defined CSEC as:

 “Sexual abuse by the adult and remuneration in cash or kind to the child or a third person or persons.
 The child is treated as a sexual commercial object for the purposes of buying, selling, or trading sexual services globally.”